-I realised while living in Italy that the post-colonial illusion I have been living with my whole life had been completely shattered.
-After coming to terms with the real heavy racism and prejudice that I had otherwise been protected from having grown up between England and Asia I started to unfathomably question the world around me until the point of sickness.
-And perhaps that’s why Alex Katz’s work bored me until the point of no return.
+I realised that I quite simply didn’t enjoy Alex Katz’s work at all.
+Despite positive reviews and stylistically the work was well done but for me it just felt like I was witnessing more of the same.
+I am quite into checking out local artists whenever I see an exhibition and I have loved seeing a lot of Korean art in the past.
+Alex Katz’s work felt like something I could see in Venice or in another western country.
 I think this is probably the first negative post I’ve ever written about an exhibition because usually I try to understand the artistic intention behind their work.
-I am so sick of these inflicted western expectations of beauty.
-Wandering through the rooms looking at pale white face after pale white face, blonde bombshell after blonde bombshell I almost fell asleep until I saw one room which actually featured a few people of colour.
-His exhibition, entitled Models and Dancers, was an homage to the post-colonial world we find ourselves today where WASPs are celebrated for their beauty and elegance and not much more.
-His paintings were well produced but bland and forgettable.
+I am so bored of inflicted western expectations of beauty and this exhibition came at a time when I was craving something a little bit different.
+His exhibition, entitled Models and Dancers, was an homage to the world we find ourselves today where WASPs are celebrated for their beauty and elegance and not much more.
+His paintings were well produced but to me quite bland and forgettable I’m afraid.
+Perhaps if I was well versed in his other works and seen more that he has to offer I probably would feel differently.
 The only part I liked about the exhibition was the part where you could draw and colour in your own pieces and stick them on the wall.

 I am being prejudice too I realise.
 Judging this artist without seeing his work, but maybe I am not so interested in his work?
 Maybe I am bored already.
 Why do I need to seek diversity when I could just stick to the abstract work of others?
 We are in 21st Century and ‘good art’ is still so linear.
 I’d much rather see a wacky neon coloured display than a cut out of a blonde former supermodel anyway.
 It's worth noting that he is an artist of his time.
 His work reflects the period in which he lived in and much of his work focuses on his wife as his subject matter.
 So my problem is more with Korean curators choosing classic view artists over their own contemporary artists.